jermware/jermware.github.io/projects/gjLists.md

 - Markdown viewer from [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown).
 - List icon from [SVG Repo](https://www.svgrepo.com/svg/177/list).

-If you find **gjLists** useful and would like to show your appreciation by dropping some spare coins in the tip jar on the *Settings* screen, it would be most appreciated.
-Thanks.
+**gjLists** is free, there are no ads, and you can download it from the App Store using the link below.
+If you find it useful and would like to show your appreciation by dropping some spare coins in the tip jar on the *Settings* screen, it would be most appreciated.

 [![download](/images/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg)](https://apps.apple.com/gb/app/gjlists/id1528217135?platform=iphone)